Sony Ericsson W710

 W710 is a mobile phone produced by Sony Ericsson.

 The W710 was announced on May 18, 2006.
 It is one of two clamshell Walkman-brand phones, and shares many characteristics of the Z710.
 The W710 is a quad-band EDGE phone.

-Other noticeable features include a full function internet browser, 2 MP digital camera, Memory Stick Micro (M2) slot, special functions for fitness and running, and a flight mode where cell phone functions are turned off.
+Other features include a web browser, 2 MP digital camera, Memory Stick Micro (M2) slot, special functions for fitness and running, and a flight mode where cell phone functions are turned off.
 This allows for use of the Walkman, FM radio, and organizer functions in no cell-phone areas.
 The phone supports MP3, AAC, AAC+, and eAAC audio and MPEG4 and 3GPP video media formats.

 The generic W710 is white with gray rubber and orange trim.
 There is also a version with purple rubber trim.